fengpings/COMP90042_NLP_notes/COMP90042 Natural Langua Processing.md

 			- additive: v^Ttanh(W_ss_t+W_hh_i)
 		- $c_t$ can be injected to the current state ($s_t$), or to the input word ($y_t$)
 	- summary
-		- Solves the information bottleneck issue by allowing decoder to have access to the source sentence words directly
+		- Solves the information bottleneck issue by allowing decoder to have access to the source sentence words directly(reduce hallucination a bit, direct access to source words, less likely to generate new words not related to source sentence)
-		- Provides some form of interpretability
+		- Provides some form of interpretability (look at attention distribution to see what source word is attended to)
 			- Attention weights can be seen as word alignments
 		- Most state-of-the-art NMT systems use attention
 			- Google Translate (https://slator.com/technology/google-facebook-amazonneural-machine-translation-just-had-its-busiest-month-ever/)

 ### Evaluation
 - MT evaluation
-	- BLEU: compute n-gram overlap between “reference” translation and generated translation
+	- BLEU: compute n-gram overlap between “reference” translation(ground truth) and generated translation
 	- Typically computed for 1 to 4-gram
 		- $BLEU=BP\times exp(\frac{1}{N}\sum_n^Nlogp_n)$, where BP $\to$ <font color=red>"Brevity Penalty" to penalise short outputs</font>
 		- $p_n=\frac{\# \  correct \  n-grams}{\# \  predicted \  n-grams}$